 The cloud has made cyber security more tricky, as a series of interconnected devices have created a wider surface area for cyberattackers to penetrate a firewall.
 All connections of the cloud infrastructure should be analysed to identify where threats and vulnerabilities could be located.

 Staying ahead of cyber criminals

 There are many tools available to SOC practitioners.
-There are basic tools like firewalls and intrusion detection systems and foundational tools such as SIEMs.
+There are basic tools like firewalls and intrusion detection systems, and foundational tools such as SIEMs.
 But more advanced tools are beginning to emerge, which will increase efficiency and accuracy.
-For example, tools that can analyse activity over the entire perimeter and reveals multiple points of entry that a hacker can target.
+For example, tools that can analyse activity over the entire perimeter and reveal multiple points of entry that a hacker can target.

-Why do you need a security operation centre?
+Why do you need a security operation center?

 What should a SOC monitor?